 Not at all.
 Playing with how imagery works in the story will help you understand how to make it work.

-You click where you want the image to be, and then choose the camera icon.
+You click where you want the image to be, and then choose the camera icon to upload an image from your computer.
+You can also click on the search icon to find fantastic images from Unsplash.
 If you want to delete an image, you just click it and then hit the delete button when it is outlined in green.

 Added Jan 22, 2017